setname490204634/Team-car-racing/documentation.md

 header, image = reciever.receive_observations()
 ```

+### Unity Game Commands

+- "first byte" "second byte" ("-" means it doesnt matter on the value), description
+- "0" "-", reset the cars to the start block
+- "10" "-", start the game
+- "11" "-", stop the game
+- "1" "-", randomly shuffle the cars starting positions
+- "20" "x", set the frame rate to x per second
+- "20" "x", set sending of observation to every x frames
+- "50" "-", nothing for now

 ### Notes

 * Merged image simplifies Python side by combining left/right cameras.
 * RGB24 format ensures 8 bits per channel with no transparency.
 * Unity and Python ports must match for successful communication.
 * Use threading or async to receive observations while sending commands for real-time control.